From Romans 3.1-26

 How will God manifest his righteousness despite Jewish sin?

 The ‘righteousness of God’ has been manifested (Rom 3.21).
 Previously it was revealed in the gospel (Rom 1.16-17) and questioned when Israel was found unfaithful (Rom 3.5).
 Each passage shares the same meaning regarding the ‘righteousness of God’.
+NT Wright has given a helpful list of interpretations for this expression here.

 In the earlier post I indicated Paul’s meaning here referred to God’s faithfulness to his covenant promises revealed in the gospel – the story of Jesus’ birth, life, death, resurrection and appearances.